MXRQUEZ/FlappyBirdAI/README.md

+# FlappyBirdAI
+An AI plays flappy bird!
+Using the NEAT python module and pygame

+# Instructions
-# AI is learning the Flappy Bird rules
+Simply run flappy_bird.py and watch an AI start training itself and learing the Flappy Bird rules

-python(pygame, neat)